Sustainability 23.02.2021 3 Min.

 Like no other sector, mobility is regarded as a role model for progress.
 This is simply because vehicles and their footprint are very visible in our everyday life.
 At BMW, we embrace sustainability.
 We strive to become a role model – not only with our products, but with our entire company.
 We can only achieve this by leveraging our full technological competence.

 Of course, we are electrifying our fleet.
 But this is just the visible part.
 Our ambition is to build the greenest electric vehicles in our industry: From raw materials, supply chain and production up to recycling.
 Just two examples: Our suppliers are using 100% green electricity in battery cell production.
-And our own production and all of our facilities worldwide are 100% CO2-neutral.
 And we are already thinking beyond CO2.

 DLD